 Because Delta-9 gummies are intoxicating, you must measure your dose carefully.
 Do not eat a whole gummy blindly.
 Check the jar to see how many milligrams (mg) of Delta-9 THC are in a single piece, and follow this guide:

-If you have zero tolerance or are prone to anxiety, start here.
+If you have zero tolerance for any kind of THC, start here.
 If your gummies are 10 mg each, take a knife and cut one into quarters or halves.
-This dose provides a gentle, happy buzz without the overwhelming intensity.
+This dose provides a gentle, happy buzz without any risk of feeling overwhelmed.

 2. The Casual User (5 mg to 10 mg)

-If you have used THC before and want a solid, highly noticeable evening unwind, a standard 10 mg dose will provide strong euphoria and deep physical relaxation.
+If you have used THC before and want a solid, noticeable evening unwind, a standard 5 mg dose will provide euphoria and deep physical relaxation.

 3. The Experienced User (15 mg+)